consoledotdev/home/content/tools/server-monitoring.md

 #### Graphs

-Modern monitoring tools must graph and visualize the monitoring data.
+Modern monitoring software tools must graph and visualize the monitoring data.
 Simple graphs may be all that is needed, but the best server monitoring services have sophisticated graphing capabilities such as filtering, different types of graphs, percentile breakdowns, trend analysis, annotations, etc. Graphs should be customizable and load quickly.
 Collecting lots of monitoring data is no good if you can't visualize it.